 CIA should undertake a computer run for all HTLINGUAL documents.
 All computer searches for these documents should be documented in a formal letter for the record.
-The ARRB staff has learned, unofficially, of a significant number (albeit less than 200) of these records that have been located -- but which have not been provided to the Review Board.

 CIA-IR-04 Disposition of Angleton's files.

 The Review Board seeks to ensure that it has taken all reasonable steps to account for any files that James Jesus Angleton possessed or controlled that related to the assassination and to Lee Harvey Oswald.
 Because of the perceived controversy surrounding the disposition of Angleton's files, the Review Board believes it prudent to obtain a clear understanding of the types of files that he maintained and their ultimate disposition.
 (The Review Board does not seek to explore any subjects in Angleton's files beyond those that may have pertained to the assassination.)
 To date, CIA has made available certain documents provided by the CIC and the case files for Mangold v.
 CIA.
 The Review Board requests any additional information in the possession of CIA that would explain the disposition of Angleton's files.